As an Amazon Associate I earn from qualifying purchases.

 Which lead me down a rabbit hole of research to try and find out if fat people really do float better than skinny people and, if so, why?
 One of the main reasons I decided to find out was to impress my kids but, since that rarely seems to happen, I figured I’d share the information here with you as well!

 In general, fat people float better than lean people.
 However, it is a person’s overall composition, not necessarily their size, that dictates their buoyancy and how well they will float in water.
-The higher a person’s body fat percentage is the easy it will be for them float.
+The higher a person’s body fat percentage is, the easier it will be for them to float.

 In general, fat people, women, and elderly people tend to float the best while people with high muscle mass tend to sink.
 So yes, I float and bodybuilders sink.